Undivided Resources

 What is Home Hospital education?

-Traditionally, Home Hospital is available to children who have a temporary disability, whether physical, emotional, or psychological, or who are recovering from a surgery or other illness that requires them to stay at home for a temporary period of time.
+Known as Home Hospital (HH) in many states, home-based instruction is available to children who have a temporary disability, whether physical, emotional, or psychological, or who are recovering from a surgery or other illness that requires them to stay at home for a temporary period of time.
 Home Hospital isn’t meant to replace independent study or in-person learning indefinitely.
 The program is designed to help a child:

-• continue their studies at home or in the hospital when it isn’t possible or advisable to attend regular classes, and
+• continue their studies at home or in the hospital when it isn’t possible or advisable to attend regular classes

 Home Hospital may also be a viable option for students with disabilities who cannot attend school or partake in alternative programs because of significant health needs or behavioral challenges.
 In these cases, the program must still: